brianwcook/tejedor/README.md

   - Packages only in public PyPI → served from public index
   - Packages in both indexes → served from private index (priority)
   - Packages only in private index → served from private index
+  - Packages in `public_only_packages` list → always served from public index (even if they exist in private index)
 - **Security Protection**: Binary wheels are only served from private repositories, while only source distributions (sdists) are allowed from public PyPI, protecting users from compromised builds
 - **LRU Caching**: Configurable cache with TTL for package existence information
 - **Response Headers**: Includes `X-PyPI-Source` header indicating which index served the content